yanokwa/BulkScanDownloader/readme.md

   // will be used
   "useFolders": true,

+  // Whether or not to run in daemon/service mode (continuously, every 10 minutes) or run once.
+  "daemonMode": true,

   // The list of users that the application should download mail for "users": [
     {